 Like most countries, Peru’s health system has been hard hit by the COVID-19 pandemic.
 This has also impacted Peru’s HIV national response, threatening previous progress, and making it more difficult to ensure continuous access to HIV treatment.
 The pandemic highlighted the fragilities of the Peruvian health system, which did not have the necessary capacity to contain the COVID-19 transmission of cases at the first level of care or sufficient hospital beds and specialists to manage and treat severe cases.
 Gaps remain in case surveillance, laboratory capacity, standardization of case management, and attention to other health priorities.
 And challenges remain in providing access to comprehensive HIV services for all, while tackling stigma and discrimination.

 Using a health systems approach, LHSS provided technical assistance to the Government of Peru to:

-- Support planning for cross-border continuity of HIV care for migrants
+- Improve the availability of comprehensive, high-quality HIV services for Venezuelan migrants in Peru and support planning for cross-border continuity of HIV care for migrants.

 - Accelerate widespread and equitable access to and delivery of safe and effective COVID-19 vaccinations to reduce morbidity and mortality while strengthening health system capacity to prevent, detect, and respond to pandemic threats.

 - Strengthen care and support networks for LGBTQI+, migrants and nationals.